 A good meal deserves a great dessert.
 These delicious delicacies differ from place to place but the local pies are always incredibly tasty.
 Try out the homemade apple pies or rice pudding, you will not regret it.
 For an extra snack during the ABC trek via Ghorepani Poon Hill there are enough shops on the way where you can buy; snickers, mars and some other candy bars.
-During your trek 3 cups a day of tea or coffee are also included, and thirsty trekkers can choose from traditional milk or black coffee or tea.
+During your trek 3 cups, a day of tea or coffee are also included, and thirsty trekkers can choose from traditional milk or black coffee or tea.

 To stay hydrated is always important, and Alpine Eco Trek highly recommends to at least drink 2-4 liters of water during the Annapurna Base Camp trek via Poon Hill.
 In all the guesthouses and in shops along the trekking trail bottled water can be bought for anywhere between 1 to 3 dollars per liter.
-But we do advice to use a minimum of plastic water bottles, as those usually end up being burned or dumped in a landfill, and so destroying the environment.
-During your trek ample water sources can be found such as manmade taps or natural springs.
+But we do advise using a minimum of plastic water bottles, as those usually end up being burned or dumped in a landfill, and so destroying the environment.
+During your trek, ample water sources can be found such as manmade taps or natural springs.
 This water can be bottled in your drinking bottle or canister and easily made safe by using a LifeStraw or any type of water purification pills.

 Always make sure you have a couple of passport size photos on hand and some cash in USD to make your visa process smoother.
 Upon your arrival at the international airport in Kathmandu at the visa section there is also a money exchange shop available if you are not able to bring US dollars.

-Extra personal expenses during the trek
+Are there any extra personal expenses during the trek?

 In order to assure your safety, travel insurance for any type of trek in Nepal with Alpine Eco Trek is required.
 While the Annapurna Base Camp trek via Poon Hill is not classified as a dangerous trek it’s better to be safe than sorry.
 Emergency rescue can only be done via helicopter and can get quite costly.
 As so make sure that your travel insurance policy at least covers the following; emergency helicopter, medical assistance, and medical evacuation.
-With a copy of your travel insurance on hand and with our office we can get a bird in the sky to rescue you without any delay and so insuring your safety during emergency.
-Your travel insurance should be made before entering Nepal, as there are no options here to buy a travel insurance for foreigners.
+With a copy of your travel insurance on hand and with our office, we can get a bird in the sky to rescue you without any delay and so ensuring your safety during an emergency.
+Your travel insurance should be made before entering Nepal, as there are no options here to buy travel insurance for foreigners.
 Make sure to send us a copy before your departure.

 A great adventure asks for careful planning and preparation.
 As so it’s important to make sure that your packing list for the Annapurna Base Camp trek via Poon Hill is all in order.
-Of course what you pack depends greatly on in which season you decide to trek in Nepal.
+Of course, what you pack depends greatly on in which season you decide to trek in Nepal.
 But some items are required to bring anyway to make your trekking experience more comfortable.
 Most gear and trekking items can be bought or even rented in Thamel, the tourist hub of Kathmandu.
-It is always better to bring your own gear with you but in case of emergency Thamel has almost everything you would require.
+It is always better to bring your own gear with you but in case of emergency, Thamel has almost everything you would require.
 To make life easy Alpine Eco Trek has prepared a short packing list for your trek to Annapurna Base Camp via Poon Hill.

 To bring with you:

-- A few pair of thermal underclothes
+- A few pairs of thermal underclothes

 - Fleece jacket or pullover

-- A wind and water proof jacket
+- A wind and waterproof jacket

 - Down jacket